Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 And I will not suffer my people, who are of the house of Israel, to go through among them, and tread them down, saith the Father.
 But if they will not turn unto me, and hearken unto my voice, I will suffer them, yea, I will suffer my people, O house of Israel, that they shall go through among them, and shall tread them down, and they shall be as salt that hath lost its savor, which is thenceforth good for nothing but to be cast out, and to be trodden under foot of my people, O house of Israel.
 [3 Nephi 16:8-15]

-Jesus prophesied that those of the descendants of Europeans who do not reject His gospel will not suffer the same fate as the Natives of America suffered at the hands of the White settlers for turning away from Him.
-However, if the White people, the White culture established upon all the Americas reject Jesus Christ and turn altogether from Him, they will be trodden down, good for nothing but being the dirt beneath the feet of people, the people of God.
+Jesus prophesied that those descendants of Europeans who accept His gospel would not suffer the same fate as the Natives of America suffered at the hands of the White settlers for turning away from Him.
+However, if the White people, the White culture established upon all the Americas, rejects Jesus Christ and turn altogether from Him, they will be trodden down, good for nothing but being the dirt beneath the feet of people of God.

 Clark B. Hinckley - excerpted from Christopher Columbus: A Man Among the Gentiles

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Rodric Anthony Johnson (author) from Surprise, Arizona on October 23, 2019: